kornegy/MyPersonal/README.md

 # MyPersonal — Software Engineer portfolio

-A lightweight, fast, full-stack personal portfolio / business-card site for a **Software AI Engineer**.
+A lightweight, fast, full-stack personal portfolio / business-card site for a **Software Engineer**.
 One clean landing page that tells a potential client who I am, what I've built, the technologies I use, and how to reach me.

 Built to be simple, quick to load, and easy to keep up to date — all the content